Home insurance is essential if you own your own place. But with so many policies on the market, it’s difficult to know where to start looking.

 Text-only accessible version

 The infographic shows a map of Australia with the average home and contents premium superimposed over each state and territory.
 Queensland is divided into north and south along the Tropic of Capricorn.
-Average annual premiums for combined home and contents policies in each region.
-Based on thousands of market representative quotes collected in January 2026.
+Figures are based on thousands of market-representative quotes for 42 products.
+Quotes per state/territory ranged from up to 36 quotes per product in the ACT to over 1900 in Queensland.
+Collected in April 2026.

 Cheapest insurers by state